r-pufky/docs/source/networking/ubiquiti/edge-os.rst

 DHCP server on the edgerouter needs to update the hosts file when new IP's are issued.

-.. ubiquiti:: Enable Dynamic DNS
+.. gui::   Enable Dynamic DNS
+  :label:  Ubiquiti
   :path:   config tree --> service --> dhcp-server --> dynamic-dns-update
   :value0: Enable, true

 Allow Subnet (Wifi) Traffic `Internet Only Access`_
 ***************************************************